 - 3.1 History; Effective Date.
 The Superior Industries International, Inc. 2008 Equity Incentive Plan was originally approved by the Company's shareholders at the 2008 Annual Meeting of shareholders and became effective on May 30, 2008 (the "2008 Plan").
 The 2008 Plan was subsequently amended and restated and re-approved by the Company's shareholders at the 2013 Annual Meeting (the "2013 Plan").
 The 2013 Plan was subsequently amended and restated and re-approved by the Company's shareholders at the 2018 Annual Meeting (the "2018 Plan").
 The 2018 Plan was subsequently amended and restated and re-approved by the Company's shareholders at the 2021 Annual Meeting (the "2021 Plan").
-The 2021 Plan is now being amended and restated in the form of this Plan document.
-Subject to the approval of the Company's shareholders at the 2023 Annual Meeting, this amendment and restatement of the Plan document will become effective on the date that it is approved by the Company's shareholders (the "Effective Date"). - 3.2 Term.
+The 2021 Plan was subsequently amended and restated and re-approved by the Company's shareholders at the 2023 Annual Meeting (the "2023 Plan").
+The 2023 Plan is now being amended and restated in the form of this Plan document.
+Subject to the approval of the Company's shareholders at the 2025 Annual Meeting, this amendment and restatement of the Plan document will become effective on the date that it is approved by the Company's shareholders (the "Effective Date"). - 3.2 Term.
 Unless earlier terminated as provided herein, the Plan shall continue in effect until the tenth (10th) anniversary of the Effective Date.
 The termination of the Plan on such date shall not affect the validity of any Award outstanding on the date of termination, which shall continue to be governed by the applicable terms and conditions of the Plan.